nleethochawalit/GLACiAR2-master/README.md

 - *detection_band_combination:* Required if detection_band is 'det'.
 List of bands used in coadding to create the detection image.
 - *coadd_type:* Required if detection_band is 'det'.
 1 for a simple coadd, 2 for a noise-equalized coadd (e.g. Whitaker2019).
 - *zeropoints:* Zeropoint value corresponding to each band.
 The default value is 25 for each band.
 They are used to assign pixel values of the simulated galaxies and run SExtractor (Default = 25.0).
-- *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
-If not specified, it will raise an error.
 - *gain_values:* Gain values for each band.
 If not specified, it will raise an error.
 This will be put in SExtractor configuration file.
-- *R_eff:* Effective radius in kpc.
-It is the half light radius, i. e., the radius within half of the light emitted by the galaxy is enclosed (default = 1.075).
 - *size_pix:* Pixel scale in arcsecond for the images (default = 0.08).
+- *margin:* margin in arcsecond where a box of size 2*margin around the injected position will be searched for a source (sources) in the Sextracted file.
+The selected source will be the source in this search box whose position is closest to the injected position.
+- *list_of_fields:* Text file containing the name of the fields where the simulation is going to be run.
+If not specified, it will raise an error.
 - *path_to_images:* Directory where the science images are located.
 - *path_to_results:* Directory where outputs will be placed.
 If not specified, it will raise an error.
-- *image_name:* Name of the images.
-They all should have the same name at the begining of the file.
-For example: borg_field1_f160w_drz_sci.fits = "image_name+fieldname+'_'+band+'_'+imfits_end"
+- *R_eff:* Effective radius in kpc.
+It is the half light radius, i. e., the radius within half of the light emitted by the galaxy is enclosed (default = 1.075).
+- *image_name:* Heading name of the images.
+The naming of all science and rms images should be as follows: *image_name*_{field name}_{band name}+*imfits_end* (or *rmsfits_end* (required).
-- *imfits_end:* See above for the file names
+- *imfits_end:* See above for the naming of the files.
-- *rmsfits_end':* Name of the rms/weight image ending.
-For example: _drz_rms_sclv2.fits.
-The rms files will be used in Sextracting only.
-If the WEIGHT_TYPE in the sextractor configuration file is MAP_RMS then these images should be rms maps.
-If it is MAP_WEIGHT then these images should be weight maps.
+- *rmsfits_end':* See above for the naming of the files.
 - *fixed_psf:* Name of the psf file if the images are psf matched.
 The file should be put in folder Files.
 Leave as blank if the images are not psf-match.
 In that case, each image will be convolved with psf_*band*.fits instead.
 - *R_eff:* Effective radius at redshift 6 in kpc (default = 1.075)
 - *beta_mean:* Mean of the UV slope.
 The injected galaxies will have spectra with slopes drawn from this mean.